 1. Pressure-test a positioning statement

 Here's our positioning: [paste].
 Don't tell me what's good about it.
-Tell me what a sharp competitor would say about it to take it apart in a pitch.
+Tell me what a sharp competitor would say to take it apart in a pitch.
 Then tell me what an indifferent customer would say to dismiss it in three seconds.
 Be ruthless.

 2. Find the unowned position